luispedro/luispedro_org/content/pages/software/merge.rst

 Merge will **never** cause any data loss, only remove extra copies of your files.

+There are a few helpful options, which you can read about using ``mergedirs --help``.

 Where can I get it?
 -------------------